yifanlu0227/HEAL/README.md

 ## Installation

 Follow [opencood's installation guide](https://opencood.readthedocs.io/en/latest/md_files/installation.html).
+Remember to use our `environment.yml` or `requirements.txt` instead of OpenCOOD's.

 Note that spconv 2.x are much easier to install, but our experiments and checkpoints follow spconv 1.2.1.
 If you do not mind training from scratch, spconv 2.x is recommended.

 After all steps in [opencood's installation guide](https://opencood.readthedocs.io/en/latest/md_files/installation.html), install pypcd by hand for DAIR-V2X LiDAR loader.